-The Indigenous Land and Sea Corporation strategically invests in the agribusiness sector to maximise opportunities and benefits for Indigenous Australians, with a focus of laying the foundations for a thriving and sustainable Indigenous agribusiness sector.
+The Indigenous Land and Sea Corporation (ILSC) supports strategic investment in the agribusiness sector to maximise opportunities and benefits for Indigenous Australians and to enable them to fulfil their aspirations for country.

-Traditionally the ILSC has had a focus on owning and operating agricultural businesses in rural and remote areas to support Indigenous landholders to bring their land back into production; increase economic opportunities (particularly training and employment); and to develop capability of Indigenous land owners, including assisting in the divestment process where the property is held by the ILSC.
+The ILSC has previously had a focus on owning and operating agricultural businesses in rural and remote areas to support Indigenous landholders to bring their land back into production; increase economic opportunities (particularly training and employment); and to develop capability of Indigenous land owners.

 Learn more about ILSC’s agribusiness enterprises across Australia.

 The ILSC is committed to sound land and environmental management practices through valuing human, animal and environmental health